liukonen/cloudy-a/README.md

 This device is a mini computer running in a plastic tub, and as such, runs into the same problems with any computer.
 Here are some maintenance and options to do after the fact
 + [Install WebMin](http://www.instructables.com/id/Adding-Webmin-to-manage-a-Raspberry-Pi/)
 	+ this gives you the abilty to maintain, update, run cron jobs, etc
-+ If running the full version of Rasbian, [Remote Desktop access](https://www.raspberrypi.org/magpi/vnc-raspberry-pi/)
++ If running the full version of Raspbian, [Remote Desktop access](https://www.raspberrypi.org/magpi/vnc-raspberry-pi/)
 + Run my steps on installing the CloudyPie landing page (coming soon), giving you access to any errors, and forcast information your pie pulled down (and in future verisons, control of your lamp)
 + Have your pi auto update.
 Directions [here](https://blog.dantup.com/2016/04/setting-up-automatic-updates-on-raspberry-pi-raspbian-jessie/)